 It is AMSA’s intention to provide the same flexibility to both Classed and non-Classed vessels.

-While AMSA may be reducing its presence in the field in order to protect the safety of our staff and those we interact with, we will still conduct inspections as necessary, including following-up on incidents, and we will continue to fully investigate the most serious of incidents.
+There are currently no changes to AMSA’s presence in the field.
+In order to protect the safety of our staff and those we interact with, we will still conduct inspections as necessary, including following-up on incidents, and we will continue to investigate the most serious of incidents.

 AMSA will still apply its compliance and enforcement policy in cases where the risk is such that action must be taken.
 However, we will continue to work with you to bring your operation back into compliance and back on the water as soon as possible.

-This is a shared problem, which comes with a shared obligations and responsibilities to ensure that you can operate safety, and with as little regulatory burden as possible.
+This is a shared challenge, which comes with a shared obligations and responsibilities to ensure that you can operate safety, and with as little regulatory burden as possible.

 Maritime Labour Conventions

-We will consider the issue of extending periods of service on board ships and accept that there may be a need to apply flexibility under the circumstances.
+However, we will consider the acceptance of extensions of service on board ships and accept that there may be a need to apply flexibility under the circumstances.

 Requests will be considered on a case-by-case basis.